adam-crowther/kafka-connect-source-twitter-api-v2/README.md

 here: https://github.com/jcustenborder/kafka-connect-twitter/pull/35.
 The V1 API now requires "Elevated" access, which unfortunately renders Jeremy's connector obsolete.

-If you use and like the connector, please consider giving this project a star :smile:.
+If you use and like this connector, please consider giving this project a star :smile:.

 ### Built With